-Green Blizzard’s monthly Green iPhone App for November 2010 is a dynamic duo from Whole Foods: the recently-released two APPS: Whole Foods Recipe and Whole Foods Market Mission – both free at the iTunes App Store.
+Green Blizzard’s monthly Green Living and Buying App for November 2010 is a dynamic duo from Whole Foods: the recently-released two APPS: Whole Foods Recipe and Whole Foods Market Mission – both free at the iTunes App Store.

 By the way, did you know that Green Blizzard regularly selects and App of the Month feature the best in iPhone GREEN Apps?
 Green Blizzard monthly green iphone apps.

 With more than 300 Whole Foods stores across the U.S., Canada and U.K., these apps will be useful to a large group of Green Blizzard readers.
 In fact, you don’t have to shop at these whole paycheck stores for these apps to be useful.

 Both of these Whole Foods apps will help you cook better, eat better, save time and energy, and reduce food waste, all of which helps you reduce your carbon footprint.
 After all, efficiency and less waste means saved energy from the field to your plate .
 Less energy consumed means reduced greenhouse gases and definitely more green in your wallet.